ethanafischer/OTTER-MCU/README.md

 # OTTER-MCU
+Final project for CPE 233: Computer Design and Assembly Language Programming.
-CPE 233 Final Project.
-Designing a 32-bit RISC-V processor in Verilog
+Designing a 32-bit RISC-V processor in Verilog, called the OTTER.
+OTTER hardware uses the RAT Assembly language, and can run assembled RAT programs.
+Digilent Basys3 Board: xc7a35tcpg236-1